Hexadecimal

 Pixels Represented in Hexadecimal

 A pixel may be specified by the RGB Color Model (Red, Green and Blue).
 An 8-bit (one byte) number represents the amount of each color, where 0 means nothing, and 255 means all the intensity the monitor can provide.
 We have 256 possible values for red, green and blue.
 We usually write these colors in hex or as a sequence of decimal numbers.
-We discuss pixels in the chapter section Measurement Units.
+See more about pixels in the textbook section Colors.

 Example